MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-ilo-and-oa-activities.md

 2. Select the **Activity** dropdown box and select the activity from which you want to obtain the data.
 To view additional data elements common to all runbooks, select **Show Common Published Data**.
 3. Select the published data element that you want to use, and select **OK**.

-For a list of the data elements published by each activity, see the Published Data tables in the activity topic.
+For a list of the data elements published by each activity, see the Published Data tables in the activity section.
 For information about the common published data items, see [Common Published Data](/previous-versions/system-center/system-center-2012-R2/hh403821(v=sc.12)#CommonPublishedData).

 ## Activities